OCA/server-tools/base_search_fuzzy/README.rst

 Installation
 ============

+The `pg_trgm` database extension is required.
+The module will automatically try to create it upon installation.

+For reference:

 #.
 The PostgreSQL extension ``pg_trgm`` should be available.
 In debian based
    distribution you have to install the `postgresql-contrib` module.
 #.
 Install the ``pg_trgm`` extension to your database or give your postgresql